MatchOnTheStreet/Docs/README.md

-# Match on the Street
+# Match on the Street Docs